apache/beam/website/www/site/content/en/documentation/io/io-standards.md

 Over time, I/O need to evolve to address new use cases, or use new APIs under the covers.
 Some examples of necessary evolution of an I/O:

 * A new data type needs to be supported within it (e.g. [any-type partitioning in JdbcIO.ReadWithPartitions](https://github.com/apache/beam/pull/15848))
-* A new backend API needs to be supported (e.g.
+* A new backend API needs to be supported

 <div class="table-container-wrapper">
 <table class="table table-bordered table-io-standards">